javieitez/mydocs/howtos/terraform_basics.md

 provider "provider_name" {} #specific provider plugin config resource "resource_type" "resource_name" {} # components of the infrastructure
 ```
+Terraform parses al the `.tf` files in the current directory, so it can be organized in files like `main.tf`, `vars.tf`, etc..

+## Key Concepts
 `state` are the components and resources of the running infrastructure: VMs, containers, networks, etc...

 ## Commands